 The kinship hearing is like a trial because many of the rules of evidence apply, but it is called a hearing because it’s not completely a trial and takes place before a court attorney-referee, not the judge.
 A kinship hearing can be over in a day, or it may be broken up into several hearings that take place over a stretch of a few months, with adjournments given as the court determines that more evidence is needed.

-At the kinship hearing, your estate attorney will present evidence that you are an heir.
+At the kinship hearing, your estate attorney will present evidence that you are an heir under intestate succession laws of the State of New York.
 The evidence presented must comply with New York rules of evidence, including laying the foundation, certification, hearsay rules, and the dead man’s statute.